OpenDSA/OpenDSA/RST/en/PL/ReductionStrategies.rst

 In this problem, you have to perform a full evaluation of a randomly selected :math:`\lambda` expression, that is, perform as many :math:`\beta`-reductions as it takes until a :math:`\beta`-normal form is reached.
-For this problem, you must use the *normal-order* reduction strategy.
+For this problem, you must use the **normal-order** reduction strategy.
+To get credit for this problem, you only need to solve one problem instance  correctly.
+However, each problem instance contains several steps that you must perform correctly (in this case, each step is a :math:`\beta`-reduction).
+Read and follow the directions carefully.
+Note that the correct answer (called the *model answer*) is available.
+However, if you look it up, you will not get credit for the current problem instance.
+To get another chance for credit, start a new problem instance by clicking the *Reset* button.

 .. avembed:: Exercises/PL/RP17part4normalOrderPRO.html pe